TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 and span many queries.

-### MySQL: queries

-**Name:** mysql.queries.
-**Raw metric:** number of database queries.
-**Decompositions:** hostname, zonename, pid, execname, psargs, querysubstr, database, user, client, latency (heatmap), cputime (heatmap).
-**Visibility:** operators and end users.

-This shows query commands that are served by the database, and has a number of breakdowns to show general characteristics of the workload: including the database name, user name and client hostname.
-The "latency" breakdown shows query performance in detail, which can be used to identify single outliers and patterns of degraded performance.
-The latency heatmap can be visually compared to the "cputime" heatmap, which shows the time spent on-CPU for each query.
-If these heatmaps look similar, then the queries are spending most of their time on-CPU in the database.
-If the latency heatmap shows much higher latency than the cputime heatmap, then queries are blocked off-CPU for some reason, which can include waiting on file system I/O (including disk I/O), locks, and for their turn on-CPU.

-There are other command types which a client may request that are not visible in this metric, including the execution of prepared statements.
-The MySQL commands metric covers all command types, including queries.

 ### MySQL: commands

 **Name:** mysql.commands.
 **Raw metric:** number of database commands.
-**Decompositions:** hostname, zonename, pid, execname, psargs, command, user, client, latency (heatmap), cputime (heatmap).
+**Decompositions:** hostname, zonename, pid, execname, psargs, command, user, client, status, latency (heatmap), cputime (heatmap).
 **Visibility:** operators and end users.

 This shows commands that are served by the database, and has a number of breakdowns to show general characteristics of the workload: including the command type, user name and client hostname.
-The "latency" and "cputime" heatmaps provide detailed performance data, and can be compared in the same way as with the queries metric, described earlier.
+The command result, success or fail, can be seen using "status".

+The "latency" breakdown shows command performance in detail, which can be used to identify single outliers and patterns of degraded performance.
+The latency heatmap can be visually compared to the "cputime" heatmap, which shows the time spent on-CPU for each command.
+If these heatmaps look similar, then the commands are spending most of their time on-CPU in the database.
+If the latency heatmap shows much higher latency than the cputime heatmap, then commands are blocked off-CPU for some reason, which can include waiting on file system I/O (including disk I/O), locks, and for their turn on-CPU.

-A query is one of the command types; others include preparing and executing statements.
+A query command is one of the command types; others include preparing and executing statements, and getting statistics.
 Because of this, this command metric has a more complete view of database requests than the queries metric.
 The commands themselves are presented as their numeric values.
 The "Command Probes" section of the MySQL 5.5+ Reference Manual lists commands and their descriptions.
 Common command types include:

 * 1: close connection
 * 3: execute a query
+* 9: get statistics
 * 22: prepare a statement
 * 23: execute a prepared statement

+### MySQL: queries

+**Name:** mysql.queries.
+**Raw metric:** number of database queries.
+**Decompositions:** hostname, zonename, pid, execname, psargs, querysubstr, database, user, client, status, latency (heatmap), cputime (heatmap).
+**Visibility:** operators and end users.

+This shows the queries performed by the database, including query cache hits and the execution of prepared statements.
+This metric has a number of decompositions to show general characteristics of the workload: including the database name, user name and client hostname.
+The query result, success or fail, can be seen using "status".

+The "latency" and "cputime" heatmaps provide detailed performance data, and can be compared in the same way as with the commands metric, described earlier.

+### MySQL: statements

+**Name:** mysql.statements.
+**Raw metric:** number of database statements.
+**Decompositions:** hostname, zonename, pid, execname, psargs, statement, status, rowsmatched, rowschanged, latency (heatmap), cputime (heatmap).
+**Visibility:** operators and end users.

+This metric shows the execution of SQL statements contained within a query, and can be used to characterize the workload applied to the database, and to investigate performance in terms of latency and number of rows the statements operate on.
+These are statements that are executed, and do not contain queries that return from the query cache (query cache hits).

+The "statement" decomposition will show the statement type, such as "select", "insert", "update", "delete".
+The "rowsmatched" decomposition shows the number of rows matched by the statement: for SELECT this is the number of rows returned, for INSERT and DELETE the number of rows affected, and for UPDATE this is the rows matched by the WHERE clause - although they may not be modified if their value is already set to the new value.
+The "rowschanged" decomposition is only valid for UPDATE, and shows the number of rows that were actually changed.
+The "latency" and "cputime" heatmaps show the distribution of statement execution time, and can be compared in the same way as with the queries metric described earlier.

 ### MySQL: filesort